The First Zip Line Canopy Tour in the Berkshires

 A 10-minute 4x4 ride brings you half a mile and 500 feet vertically uphill to the start of the course where a short hike leads to the first take-off platform.
 The first zip is slow and short to give you a chance to get acclimated to flying through the trees.
 The second zip leads to a spectacular view of the Deerfield River Valley and the northern Berkshires as you perch over the edge of the ridge on a 100+ year old pine tree.
 As you travel down the course, the zips get longer and faster.

-We stop for a snack and water break after the first section of the course.
+We stop for a water break after the first section of the course.

 A rappel at the end of the top section of the course leads to a water break and a short downhill hike to the start of the next section.
 The lower course consists of sky bridges and longer zips that culminate your adventure in the trees.